hardenyu21/Ventilator-Pressure_Prediction/README.md

 #### Acknowlegements

-Thanks for Mr.Ye Jiahui(www.yjh.cn@gmail.com) contributing to the baseline and the dataset analysis, who helps me a lot in this project
+Thanks for Mr.Ye Jiahui(www.yjh.cn@gmail.com) contributing to the baseline and the dataset analysis, who helps me a lot in this project.
+And also thanks for Ms.Yuan Ye to organize the final report